bhargavvarmasagi/GDP-Team04/README.md

 Analysis on List of proposed data types (Iteration 2):- (11/04/2024) Focusing on identifying achievable goals for upcoming deadlines, aligning with project expectations for project to  list of proposed data types (Iteration 2) .
 Compiled notes on realistic features to balance progress with quality and ensure readiness for future development.

+Working on Problem Statement(Draft 2):- (11/06/2024)
+Drafted the problem statement based on the client’s description of the existing process.
+Focused on identifying inefficiencies and weaknesses, without suggesting any solutions.
+Added the problem statement page to the main wiki and ensured clarity and completeness.